Stage 1 – Initial referral either by parent(s)/carer(s), local authority or advocate acting on the parent(s)’ behalf

 - We work with parents/carers and external agencies to ensure that decisions on whether to offer an assessment visit are based on complete, accurate, reliable and up to date information.

-- When a decision has been made that the reports indicate that the young person meets the admission criteria and there are places available in the relevant key stage, an assessment visit to the school will be arranged
+- When a decision has been made that the young person meets the admission criteria and there are places available in the relevant key stage, an assessment visit to the school will be arranged

 - The assessment period will include participation in timetabled activities